At Sir Thomas Rich’s, we are committed to ensuring that our provision is as good as it can possibly be.

 The School has developed extremely strong community connections.
 It is very well utilised by local groups outside school hours.
 Commercial Operations make an important contribution to the local area as well as the School’s finances.
 A well-established link with the Milestone (Special) School, Wednesday afternoon community service and weekly science lessons delivered to gifted Year 6 pupils, from Tredworth Junior School (in a socially deprived area of Gloucester) provide opportunities for pupils to contribute positively to the local community and broaden their knowledge of profound aspects of human experience.

-A long-standing partnership with PMM School in Uganda (where 16 pupils visited in summer 2016, 14 in 2014 and 20 in 2012) gives pupils an opportunity to understand the lives of the people in the developing world.
+A long-standing partnership with PMM School in Uganda where pupils visit every other summer (with 13 pupils participating in 2018) gives pupils an opportunity to understand the lives of the people in the developing world.
 In Founder’s Week, pupils organise fund-raising events, to sponsor the education of 20 girls at PMM.
 A nominated charity is supported each term.
 The handing over a cheque in a whole school assembly enables pupils to reflect on the importance of each charity’s work.

 The school has a more comprehensive self-evaluation summary available on request.
 There is a considerable wealth of evidence in support of these evaluations.
 Departments also conduct their own self-evaluations which are discussed in detail with senior leaders.